Maheshwarreddyb/Kafka-Weather-Streaming/README.md

 # Kafka-Weather-Streaming
-Live weather streaming using Kafka
+This is a Kafka-based Weather Producer that provides a real-time weather data streaming using OpenWeather API.